ClarissaWorrell/ClarissaWorrell.github.io/index.md

 ### Code Review

-This is a through code review completed before making enhancements to the app.
+This is a thorough code review completed before making enhancements to the app.
 It showcases how the app originally worked, discusses problems with the program, and improvements to be made.

-<iframe width="420" height="315" src="https://www.youtube.com/embed/lvSkIw2MLGM" frameborder="0" allowfullscreen></iframe>
+<iframe width="420" height="315" src="https://youtu.be/LYBB8XvHNtk" frameborder="0" allowfullscreen></iframe>

 ### Software Engineering and design Artifact